jeremy-banks/devops/README.md

    1. Update the terraform/aws/*/backend.tf files with the s3 bucket name from terraform output (find . -type f -name "backend.tf")
 1. Deploy terraform/aws/org-ou-account-management to create additional AWS Organization Units and Accounts
    1. Update the terraform/variables.tf account_numbers map with the output
+   1. Update the terraform/aws/*/backend.tf files assume_role with the account id of the org root
 1. Deploy terraform/aws/iam-groups-and-roles
    1. Create a new AWS CLI profile named "automation" with terraform output (terraform output -json)
 1. Deploy terraform/aws/r53-zones-and-records